How to Choose the Right Projects When Every Department Is Convinced Theirs Is the Right One

 Phase 1 · Ideation and Initial Approval

 The process opens with collaborative ideation across business units, IT, and consultants where applicable.
-Leadership provides an initial approval based on T-shirt estimates and the Project Vista Score.
+Leadership provides an initial approval based on T-shirt estimates and the Vista Score.
 This approval is not a funding commitment for full implementation; it is authorization to proceed to detailed planning.
 Keeping Phase 1 decisions limited in scope is what prevents the chicken-and-egg paralysis; leadership does not need a fully-baked plan to make an initial triage decision, and the organization does not need to invest full planning resources before getting a directional signal.

 Phase 2 · Design, Planning, and Commitment